Homicide investigation underway after 2 teens found dead in NW Ind. home

 LAKE COUNTY, Ind.
 (WLS) -- The Lake County, Indiana, Sheriff's Department said it has opened a homicide investigation after two teens were found dead in a home.

-The sheriff said they responded to a home Friday on the outskirts of Gary and Griffith after the girlfriend of one of the teens called 911 just before noon.
-She told operators she had been trying to get in touch with her boyfriend, but he hadn't responded.
+The sheriff said they responded to a home Friday on the outskirts of Gary and Griffith after getting a 911 call from one of the teens' girlfriends just before noon.
+The she told operators she had been trying to get in touch with one of the teens, but he hadn't responded.

 Finally, she went to his home in the 3900-block of West 51st Avenue in unincorporated Calumet Township.
 There, she found both teens unresponsive.